-Risks of the Ozaki technique are much like the risks of other valve replacements:
+Risks of the Ozaki aortic valve replacement technique are much like the risks of other aortic valve replacement procedures:

-The surgeons at UPMC Heart and Vascular can treat the following heart valve diseases with the Ozaki method:
+The surgeons at UPMC Heart and Vascular can treat the following aortic valve diseases with the Ozaki aortic valve replacement method:

-If the Ozaki procedure is a treatment option for you, you'll have pre-op testing.
+If the Ozaki aortic valve replacement procedure is a treatment option for you, you'll have pre-op testing.

 This includes noninvasive scans, like a CT scan of the chest, to:

-The Ozaki technique is an invasive surgery.
+The Ozaki aortic valve replacement technique is an invasive surgery.
 Your care team will give you general anesthesia and put you on a heart-lung machine.

 During the 3 to 4 hour procedure, your surgeon:

-The UPMC Heart and Vascular Institute is the only hospital in western Pa. to offer the Ozaki technique.
+The UPMC Heart and Vascular Institute is the only hospital in western Pa. to offer the Ozaki aortic valve replacement technique.